Police-Data-Accessibility-Project/data-source-identification/html_tag_collector/README.md

 # HTML tag collector
-This script adds HTML properties to a JSON file of existing URLs.
-*Properties added:* `title`, `meta`, and `header` HTML tags, `http_response`
+This script adds HTML properties to a JSON file of existing URLs (and their labels optionally) *Properties added:* `title`, `meta`, and `header` HTML tags, `http_response`

 # How to use